BorisKunda/FragmentToActivityCommunication/README.md

 # FragmentToActivityCommunication

 Create Interface .
-Cast activity's context to interface inside fragment.Then implement this interface by activity.
+Cast activity's context to interface inside fragment inside onAttach(); method,if activity won't implement interface onAttach will throw ClassCastException.Then implement this interface by activity.